Bachelor of Science (BSc)

 Inquire about Co-op by phone at 250.807.9623 or by email.

-The Irving K. Barber School of Arts and Sciences offers an MSc and PhD in medical physics, a program that applies physics-based concepts and methodologies to make a meaningful difference in medical and health fields.
+The Irving K. Barber Faculty of Science offers an MSc and PhD in medical physics, a program that applies physics-based concepts and methodologies to make a meaningful difference in medical and health fields.
 UBC Okanagan also has an innovative Interdisciplinary Graduate Studies (IGS) program in which students may have a physics department faculty member as their primary supervisor.

 Gain Valuable Experience